tldr-pages/tldr/pages/common/surge.md

 > Simple command line web publishing.
 > More information: <https://surge.sh>.

-- Upload a new site to surge.sh:
+- Upload a new site to `surge.sh`:

 `surge {{path/to/my_project}}`